 This means avoiding distractions, avoiding trauma loops (in my head, in the content I consume, or what I respond to), sticking to my healthy routines, and doing things to support my own continued thriving.

 This means working one step at a time to create scalable materials to inspire others that healing is possible, sharing my truth and all I’ve learned with love.

-Twitter is a place with many people stuck in fight-or-flight mode, and I recommend everyone consider deactivating it during recovery and limit it (or continue to have it deactivated) post-recovery.
+I recommend everyone consider deactivating it during recovery and limit it (or continue to have it deactivated) post-recovery.
 Just say no to drugs, my friends.